Sonoma Pharmaceuticals, Inc. Commitments Disclosure

 Employment Agreements

-The Company has employment agreements in place with two of its key executives.
-These executive employment agreements provide, among other things, for the payment of up to eighteen months of severance compensation for terminations under certain circumstances.
+At March 31, 2026, the Company had an employment agreement in place with one of its key executives.
+This executive employment agreement provided, among other things, for the payment of up to twenty-four months of severance compensation for terminations under certain circumstances.

 Historical Timeline